Spirit (franchise): Spirit: Stallion of the Cimarron (2002)

 Spirit: Stallion of the Cimarron is a 2002 American animated adventure film produced by DreamWorks Animation and distributed by DreamWorks Pictures.
 It was directed by Kelly Asbury and Lorna Cook, in their feature directional debuts, from a screenplay by John Fusco.

-The film follows Spirit, a Kiger Mustang stallion (voiced by Matt Damon through inner dialogue), who is captured during the American Indian Wars by the United States Cavalry; he is freed by a Native American man named Little Creek who attempts to lead him back into the Lakota village.
+Set in the Old West in the late 19th century, the film follows Spirit, a Kiger Mustang stallion (voiced by Matt Damon through inner dialogue), who is captured during the American Indian Wars by the United States Cavalry; he is freed by a Native American man named Little Creek who attempts to lead him back into the Lakota village.

 The film was released in theaters on May 24, 2002.
 In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Studios in 2018.

 Spirit Untamed (2021)

-Spirit Untamed is an 2021 American computer-animated adventure film produced by DreamWorks Animation and distributed by Universal Pictures.
-The film is directed by Elaine Bogan, in her feature directorial debut, and co-directed by Ennio Torresan Jr..
+Spirit Untamed is a 2021 American animated adventure film produced by DreamWorks Animation and distributed by Universal Pictures.
+The film is directed by Elaine Bogan, in her feature directorial debut, and co-directed by Ennio Torresan Jr.

-It is a spin-off and a stand-alone sequel of the traditional animated film Spirit: Stallion of the Cimarron and based on its spin-off television series Spirit Riding Free, created by Aury Wallington, who also co-wrote the screenplay with Kristin Hahn.
-The film is a re-imagined version of the series story that follows a young girl named Fortuna "Lucky" Prescott who moves to the small rural community of Miradero, where she meets the titular wild kiger mustang she names "Spirit" and immediately begins to bond with him.
+It is a reboot and kind of a sequel of the traditional animated film Spirit: Stallion of the Cimarron and based on the characters from its spin-off television series Spirit Riding Free, created by Aury Wallington, who also co-wrote the screenplay with Kristin Hahn.
+The film is a re-imagined version of the series' story that follows a young girl named Fortuna "Lucky" Prescott who moves to the small rural community of Miradero, where she meets the titular wild kiger mustang whom she names "Spirit" and immediately begins to bond with him.

 The film was released in the United States on June 4, 2021.